vip306/IDS-Module1-alt3-New/chapter8.md

+---
+title       : Just some title to make this work in Datacamp description :

 --- type:NormalExercise lang:r xp:100 skills:1 key:4c6d0d3bc3
 ## 1. Scatterplot

 We’re using the same dataset as we did in the chapter on `Sorting` - `RatPupWeight`.

 *** =instructions
 Store the value of the rats' weights in `weight`, and the number of pups per litter in `lsize`.

 Create a scatterplot of the weights of the ratpups with the size of the litter they were born in.